Charles Ford (outlaw)

-Charles Wilson "Charley" Ford (July 9, 1857 – May 6, 1884) was an outlaw, and member of the James Gang.
-He was the lesser known brother of Robert Ford, the killer of Jesse James.
-Charlie Ford was introduced to Jesse and Frank James by Wood Hite and he joined the gang.
+Charles Wilson Ford (July 9, 1857 – May 6, 1884) was an American outlaw and a member of the James Gang.
+He was the lesser known older brother of Robert Ford, the killer of Jesse James.
+Charley Ford was introduced to Jesse and Frank James by Wood Hite and joined the gang in 1881 at the same time as his brother.

-In 1882 Jesse James recruited Robert and Charles Ford to help with a planned robbery of another bank.
-Thomas T. Crittenden offered $10,000 for the capture of Jesse James, and on April 3, 1882, Robert Ford shot Jesse James.
-He and Charles Ford were convicted and were sentenced to be hanged, but were pardoned by Crittenden.
+By the spring of 1882 Jesse James had moved with his family to a house in St. Joseph, Missouri, and invited the Fords to live there with him.
+He recruited Bob and Charley to help with a planned robbery of another bank in nearby Platte City, Missouri.
+Governor of Missouri Thomas T. Crittenden offered $10,000 for the capture of James, and the Fords secretly met with Crittenden to negotiate the reward.
+On April 3, 1882, Charley was present when Robert Ford shot and killed James in James' home.
+The Ford brothers were convicted and sentenced to be hanged, but were pardoned by Crittenden the same day.

-Afterwards, Charles heard a rumor that Frank James was searching for both with plans of mortal revenge.
+Afterwards, the Fords capitalized on their notoriety by re-enacting James' murder on stage as part of a touring show.
+Charley heard a rumor that Frank James was searching for both with plans of mortal revenge.
 Two years later, after a period of deep depression following James' death, terminal illness from tuberculosis, and a debilitating morphine addiction, Charles Ford died by suicide on May 6, 1884.
-He was interred in Richmond Cemetery.

-Family

-Charles Ford was one of the eleven Ford children born to James Thomas Ford and Mary Ann Bruin: